 Using the Chase Saved Account Manager allows you to see where your credit card information is stored.
 Naturally, most of these places store your information so they can charge you each month!

 This provides an easy-to-follow list of companies that you might need to unsubscribe from.
-This tool also helps you canceling subscriptions you no longer want.
+This tool also helps you cancel subscriptions you no longer want.

 If you already have a Chase account, simply navigate to the “Security Privacy” tab to get started!